veitorman/nfs2se-vita/README.md

 The goal of using AI here was simple: **make manual reverse-engineering and debugging faster, not eliminate the engineering process.**

+*NO AI WAS USED IN THE DESIGN, THERE ARE 100% 3D RENDERS MADE BY ME, AS WELL AS THE BACKGROUND MENU FOR THE CONFIGURATOR (SEE GOODIESS FOLDER).*

 ## Requirements

 - A homebrew-enabled PS Vita with VitaShell.